mavamo135/linked_list/README.md

 # linked_list

-linked_list is an implementation of a singly-linked list (stack) in C, featuring a simple API, ease-of-use, and type-safety.
+linked_list is an implementation of a singly-linked list in C, featuring a simple API, ease-of-use, and type-safety.

 ## Example